 To understand these mathematical definitions geometrically, let's visualize how DBSCAN classifies points based on their neighborhoods:

 This visualization makes concrete the abstract mathematical definitions.
 The dashed circles represent the ε-neighborhood for each point.
-Core points (blue circles) have neighborhoods containing at least min*samples points, satisfying .
+Core points (blue circles) have neighborhoods containing at least min_samples points, satisfying .
 Border points (orange square) don't meet this threshold themselves but fall within a core point's neighborhood.
 Noise points (red X) satisfy neither condition.

-- is in the neighborhood of :
+- is in the neighborhood of : (they're close enough to take a step)

-- is a core point:
+- is a core point: (we're stepping from a dense region)

 We can express this as a logical condition: